20 May Can Medicaid Take My House in Illinois?

 3. Sibling Exemption

-- Has ownership interest in the home
+- Had an ownership interest in the home before the transfer

 4. Spousal Transfer